-Your skin tone is the natural color of your complexion, ranging from fair to deep.
+You may know if your skin is dry, oily, combination or normal, but did you also know that your skin can be classified by its ability to tan?
 “In dermatology, we typically define skin type according to its ability to tan or burn,” Dr. Zeichner says.
 “We call these the Fitzpatrick Skin Types, which range from type one skin which always burns and never tans to type six skin which always tans and never burns.”
-To get an idea of what your Fitzpatrick skin type might be, consider these guidelines from the Skin Cancer Foundation:
+Knowing your Fitzpatrick Skin Type can help you to get a better understanding of your skin color and undertone.
+Consider these guidelines from the Skin Cancer Foundation to find out:

-Type 1: You always tan and hardly ever burn in the sun.
+Type 1: You always burn and never tan in the sun.

 Type 2: You almost always burn and rarely tan in the sun.

-Type 3: You sometimes burn and tan in the sun.
+Type 3: You sometimes burn and sometimes tan in the sun.

-Type 4: You tan easily and sometimes burn in the sun.
+Type 4: You tan easily and sometimes burn.

-Type 5: You tan easily and rarely ever burn in the sun.
+Type 5: You tan easily and rarely burn.

-Cool: Typically people with cool undertones have blue, green-ish blue, gray, or deep brown eyes with hair that has blue, silver, and ash undertones.
+There are three main undertones present in the skin: cool, warm and neutral.
+If you have cool undertones, your complexion may have subtle hues of pink, red or blue.
+Typically, people with cool undertones have blue, green-ish blue, gray or deep brown eyes.
+You can also tell if you have cool undertones by looking at your natural hair color.
 Redheads are a prime example.
 “Redheads tend to have less pigment in the skin than those with darker hair color,” Dr. Zeichner says.
 Less pigment often equates to cooler tones.

-Warm: Warm undertones appear more yellow and peachy in appearance.
-People with warm undertones tend to have green, hazel, amber, or warm brown eyes and hair with gold, red, orange, or yellow undertones.
-Dr. Zeichner says, “People with darker hair and darker eyes tend to have harder skin compared to redheads, and usually have warmer skin tones.”
+If you’re someone with warm undertones, your skin will lean yellow, peachy or golden.
+Those with these tones tend to have green, hazel, amber or warm brown eyes with hair that has gold, red, orange or yellow undertones.
+Dr. Zeichner says, “People with darker hair and darker eyes usually have warmer skin tones.